jonathantsang/Microtransaction-Simulator/README.md

 - SpeedRunZ 9999 - Speedrun button (fake)

 achievements:

+implemented:

+none:
+- first one is free (open a pack)
+- casino, old habits die hard (buy casino in shop)
+- Schooled, some people graduate but they still stupid (buy degree in shop)

 - Negative 100 dollars (get -$100)
+- time well spend (get $1000)
 - tricks are for kids (card trick in shop)
-- first one is free (done)

 - oh what a feeling (open 50 packs)
 - dancing on the ceiling (open 100 packs)
 - lack of content (DLC in DLC)
 - Guacamole (click avocado at least once)
-- casino, old habits die hard (buy casino in shop)
-- Schooled, some people graduate but they still stupid (buy degree in shop)
-- time well spend (get $1000)

 real extension:
 - sparkle sound on rare cards